© 2023 Truthout

 Keep It Short

 For writers not previously published by Truthout, we suggest opinion submissions be limited to 750 words, news analysis to 1,200 words and straight news stories to 2,000 words.
 Please send final drafts only.
 Our staff is small and revisions are time-consuming.
 If intervening events between submission and publication necessitate revisions, please resubmit your original text with revisions highlighted or in bold text.
-Do not ever submit a file with tracked changes.

 See an example of a correctly formatted original submission.